danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 The audit ran in under 10 minutes.
 It generated a single markdown file named `RAILS_AUDIT_REPORT.md` with an Executive Summary, a Key Findings list, then the findings themselves grouped by category (Testing, Security, Models, Controllers, Database & Performance, etc.) with detailed explanations and recommended fixes.
 Within each category, issues are listed as high, medium, or low severity.
 The report closes with a Recommendations Summary that re-groups the findings into Quick Wins, Short-term, and Long-term buckets.

-Here's a snippet of what the report looked like:
+Here's a snippet of what the beginning of the report looked like:

 ![thoughtbot rails audit report summary](../images/thoughtbot-rails-audit-report-summary.jpg "thoughtbot rails audit report summary")